-Hi Stew, I will be turning 50 this week.
+Hi, Stew.
+I will be turning 50 this week.
 I am 5'8 and weigh 202 lbs.
-I have been on BP and cholesterol meds for almost 3 decades.
+I have been on blood pressure and cholesterol meds for almost three decades.
 I am looking to make some lifestyle changes and wondering what you recommended for getting fit.

-Max - I have some great ideas for you to do at home with little to no equipment It might be helpful to add in a pullup bar and dip bar to multiply the exercises you can do as you progress into tougher calisthenics.
-However, if you need to treat yourself like a beginner, consider this workout – 45 Day Plan.
+Max, I have some great ideas for you to do at home with little to no equipment.
+It might be helpful to add a pull-up bar and dip bar to multiply the exercises you can do as you progress into tougher calisthenics.
+However, if you need to treat yourself like a beginner, consider this workout -- 45 Day Plan.

 I am not a fan of doing the same workout several times a week with no variety.
-In fact, most of my workouts use the same exercises listed below with a different choreography every day.
-Maybe one day is a pyramid type workout, the next being a super set, and another being a max repetition set workout.
+Most of my workouts use the same exercises listed below with a different choreography every day.
+Maybe one day is a pyramid-type workout, with the next being a super set and another being a max repetition set workout.
 Some days are simple circuits, but yes, my answer would be to change it up each week.

-Jog/walk 25m (across yard, driveway, local field, park, basketball court)
+Jog/walk 25 meters (across yard, driveway, local field, park, basketball court)

-It is fine to also add in dynamic stretches into the 25m sections in place of 25m jogs too.
+It also is fine to add in dynamic stretches into the 25-meter sections in place of 25-meter jogs, too.